dmitrypol/dmitrypol.github.io/_posts/2016-11-01-rails-many-dbs.md

 The question I'd like to ask is why should we choose?
 Why can't we use different databases w/in the same application for different purposes?
 Obviously it introduces additional complexity into our code and ops infrastructure but it can be a tremendous benefit too.
 We can use [MySQL](https://www.mysql.com/) as the main relational database but leverage [Redis](http://redis.io/) for caching and [MongoDB](https://www.mongodb.com/) for advanced data aggregation.

-Let's imagine we are building a blogging platform.
-We will have UI where users can manage their profile, create articles, etc.  We also need a separate publishing server that can display millions of pages per day.
+Let's imagine we are building a blogging platform with [Ruby on Rails](http://rubyonrails.org/).
+We will have UI where users can manage their profiles, create articles, etc.  We also need a separate publishing server that can display millions of pages per day.
 And we need a service to run various background processes, generate reports, aggregate page views, etc.

 Disclaimer - this post will cover topics (caching, microservices, background jobs) that I already discussed in preivous articles.
 But instead of going into details I want to focus on combining various approaches.